RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 # Depression

-*Member:* I really can't do this.
+|Member:|I really can't do this.
 There's something wrong.
 I just know I'm going to end up harming my baby.
-{:.chat}

-*Listener:* You have a definite feeling you're going to harm your baby.
+|Listener:|You have a definite feeling you're going to harm your baby.
-{:.chat}

-*Member:* Yes.
-{:.chat}
+|Member:|Yes.

-*Listener:* In what way do you feel your baby might be harmed?
+|Listener:|In what way do you feel your baby might be harmed?
-{:.chat}

-*Member:* I don't know.
+|Member:|I don't know.
 I'm just so worried all the time that she'll come to harm and it will be my fault.
-{:.chat}

-*Listener:* There's nothing specific that you think might happen to her, but you have this constant worry.
+|Listener:|There's nothing specific that you think might happen to her, but you have this constant worry.
-{:.chat}

-*Member:* Constant worry, yes.
+|Member:|Constant worry, yes.
-{:.chat}

-* * *(long pause)*
+||*(long pause)*
-{:.chat}

-*Member:* My doctor says everyone feels this way.
+|Member:|My doctor says everyone feels this way.
-{:.chat}

-*Listener:* It's like your doctor doesn't take your worry very seriously.
+|Listener:|It's like your doctor doesn't take your worry very seriously.
-{:.chat}

-*Member:* Yeah.
+|Member:|Yeah.
 He's a good doctor but idk.
 {:.chat}

 Postnatal depression often affects mothers of young babies.
 Listeners cannot diagnose or try to solve the problem.